Reconciliation Families and Allies Day

-Every year workplaces, schools, early learning services, community groups, reconciliation groups, and people right across the country host a whole range of activities and events during National Reconciliation Week (NRW).
+Every year workplaces, schools, early learning services, community groups, reconciliation groups, and people right across the country host a range of activities and events during National Reconciliation Week (NRW).

-The dates for NRW are the same each year; 27 May to 3 June.
+The dates for NRW are the same each year: 27 May to 3 June.
+Look through the calendar to see how you can mark NRW at an event near you.

-Please note: the events posted below are not the responsibility of Reconciliation Australia.
+Please note: the events on this calendar are not the responsibility of Reconciliation Australia.
 If you have any questions regarding an event, please contact the organisers.

 Paul Girrawah House has multiple First Nation ancestries from the South-East Canberra region, including the Ngambri-Ngurmal (Walgalu), Pajong (Gundungurra), Wallabollooa (Ngunnawal) and Erambie/Brungle (Wiradyuri) family groups.